top of page

 • Officially compatible with the extensive range of AOAM light painting tools.

-• Last mode memory.
+• Single click on/off, with last mode memory.

-• Momentary mode (now the correct way around!)
+• Momentary mode (the correct way around!)

-• Adjustable brightness with 10 steps.
+• Adjustable strobe frequency/speed and brightness with 10 steps.

 • Effects modes can be programmed and saved.